shilapi/flipper-enclave-manager/readme.md

 If you want to have your own key(for privacy, you should), you will need the tool in utils folder.

-To use the U2F function, replace the U2F cert in whoes assests folder with the cert&.u2f file in the cert folder.
+To use the U2F function, replace the U2F cert in whose assests folder with the cert&.u2f file in the cert folder.

 Discover more on https://www.lapiw.icu/flipper_zero_cks_u2f